 This story is the second in our series celebrating research by and for women in celebration of Women’s History Month.
-To see the first, go to:Click Here
+Read the first story in the series.

 By Merve Sherifi, 2016 Communications Intern